OTUSOFE365025/project-group-2-crn-43510/ADD iteration 2.md

 These elements were chosen because they are directly affected by the primary functional drivers (UC-1, UC-2, UC-3), and the key quality attributes (QA-1, QA-2, QA-4, QA-5).
 These use cases rely on backend logic, AI interaction, analytical services, and data storage.
 Refining these elements of Iteration 1 provides architectural clarity and reduces implementation risks.

-The Core Application Services layer will be refined into the following modules:
+The Core Application Services will be refined into the following modules:
 - Conversation Manager
 - NLU Service
 - Context Management